scriptsharks/scriptsharks.source/docs/0xFF About/FC Old News.md

 <h1>Old News</h1>

+### 2022.05.11

+After exploring malware's [early days](/0x00 History/01 In The Beginning/), witness the [malware explosion](/0x00 History/02 Malware Explosion/) of the 80s in the latest Malware History section!

 ### 2022.05.05

 We've established the [Malware History](/0x00 History/00 Sipping from the Fire Hose/) section, starting with history's earliest malware.
 Stay tuned for more!